Brussels: Late modern

 During the 19th century, the population of Brussels grew considerably; from about 80,000 to more than 625,000 people for the city and its surroundings.
 The Senne had become a serious health hazard, and from 1867 to 1871, under the tenure of the city's then-mayor, Jules Anspach, its entire course through the urban area was completely covered over.
 This allowed urban renewal and the construction of modern buildings of Haussmann-esque style along grand central boulevards, characteristic of downtown Brussels today.
 Buildings such as the Bourse Palace (1873), the Palace of Justice (1883) and Saint Mary's Royal Church (1885) date from this period.
 This development continued throughout the reign of King Leopold II.
 The International Exposition of 1897 contributed to the promotion of the infrastructure.
-Among other things, the Palace of the Colonies, today's Royal Museum for Central Africa, in the suburb of Tervuren, was connected to the capital by the construction of an 11 km grand alley.
+Among other things, the Palace of the Colonies, today's Royal Museum for Central Africa, in the suburb of Tervuren, was connected to the capital by the construction of the Avenue de Tervueren/Tervurenlaan, an 11 km grand alley.

-Brussels became one of the major European cities for the development of the Art Nouveau style in the 1890s and early 1900s.
+Brussels was one of the major European centres of the Art Nouveau style in the 1890s and early 1900s.
 The architects Victor Horta, Paul Hankar, and Henry van de Velde, among others, were known for their designs, many of which survive today.

 20th century

 The 1927 Solvay Conference in Brussels was the fifth world physics conference.

 During the 20th century, the city hosted various fairs and conferences, including the Solvay Conference on Physics and on Chemistry, and three world's fairs: the Brussels International Exposition of 1910, the Brussels International Exposition of 1935 and the 1958 Brussels World's Fair (Expo 58).
 During World War I, Brussels was an occupied city.
 It escaped large-scale destruction, although the interwar period would still see a significant amount of (re)construction.
 (Note: In 2014, 27,36% of the buildings in Brussels dated from this era.)
 In November 1918, after the German Revolution had broken out, Brussels was embroiled in street battles between revolutionary soldiers who wanted to end the occupation and their imperialist counterparts; additionally, explosives left behind by retreating German troops damaged infrastructure and around 2,300 houses.

 During World War II, Brussels was occupied by German forces once again.
 While it was again spared major damage, a deadly bombing took place on 7 September 1943.
-It was carried out by the American airforce which had tried to aim at SABCA facilities in Haren, but accidentally struck an area in Ixelles, killing 282 civilians.
+It was carried out by the American airforce, which had tried to aim at SABCA facilities in Haren, but accidentally struck an area in Ixelles, killing 282 civilians.
 The city was liberated by the British Guards Armoured Division on 3 September 1944.
 Brussels Airport, in the suburb of Zaventem, traces its roots to a German military airport that was built in nearby Melsbroek.